 The Serengeti is most famous for its animal migration to the Maasai Mara – over a million wildebeest and about 200,000 zebras migrate south from the northern hills to the southern plains every September – November.

-The best time to visit the Serengeti is between October and July before the wildebeest return to Kenya’s Masai Mara around August.
-Note however that the migration is a fluid affair: not only is its precise timing subject to each year’s rainfall pattern but the herds move around the Serengeti depending on the time of year.
+The best time to visit the Serengeti is between October and July before the wildebeest return to Kenya’s Maasai Mara.
+Note – however that the migration is a fluid affair: not only is its precise timing subject to each year’s rainfall pattern but the herds move around the Serengeti depending on the time of year.

 Arusha is the gateway to the Serengeti, Ngorongoro Crater, Tarangire and Lake Manyara, and most safaris in the Serengeti will begin and end there.
 The town can be reached easily by scheduled or charter flights directly to Arusha or connecting through Dar es Salaam.
 It is also accessible by road.Share this tour

 We are a Tours & Travel company based in Kenya that offers bespoke safari packages across East Africa and beyond.